 The printed circuit board is designed to fit without problems inside the big pedal enclosure.

 In the image below, the most important DC bias points are shown.
-It can be useful to troubleshooting and trace circuit failures:
+It can be useful in order to troubleshoot and trace circuit failures:

 Input/Output Jack Connector.